jiayangli-nu/jiayangli-nu.github.io/_news/announcement_3.md

 related_posts: false
 ---

 My paper titled "Wardrop equilibrium can be bounedly rational: A new behavioral theory of route choice" is accepted by [Transportation Science (TS)](https://pubsonline.informs.org/journal/trsc).
-Glad that the two TS submissions have been accepted almost simultaneously.